nigel-sampson/nigel-sampson.github.io/about.md

 ## Talks

+ - [Store submission is just the first step][store] - Tech Ed New Zealand 2014.
  - [Charming Windows 8][charming] - Tech Ed New Zealand 2013.
  - [Everything You Need to Know About Building REAL XAML Apps for Windows 8][xaml] - Tech Ed New Zealand 2012.
  - [Siri, watch out!][siri] - Auckland Windows Apps Meetup 2012.